 Robotic Process Automation (RPA) has emerged as the fastest-growing technology market sector, but it has not done so without its share of limitations.
-The primary concern expressed by many large enterprise organizations is that the technology is difficult to use outside of the IT department.
-This has been challenging, since one of the main benefits pushed by RPA vendors is its ease of use for non-technical stakeholders.
+The primary concern expressed by many large enterprise organizations is that the legacy RPA technology they started their automation journeys on is difficult to use outside of the IT department.
+This has been challenging, since one of the main benefits pushed by first-generation RPA vendors is its ease of use for non-technical stakeholders.

 But reality has proven this is simply not the case.